shrinerb/shrine/README.md

 After the user submits the form, promoting will be kicked off into a background job, and the record will be saved with the cached image.
-This means that, if you have your `:cache` in the "public/" folder, the end user will immediately see their uploaded file, because the URL will point to the cached version.
+This means that, if you have your `:cache` in the "public" folder, the end user will be able to immediately see their uploaded file, because the URL will point to the cached version.

 In the meanwhile, what `#promote` does is it uploads the cached file `:store`, and writes the stored file to the column.
 When the record gets saved, the end user won't even notice that the URL has updated from filesystem to S3, because they still see the same image.

+### Generality

+This worker is completely agnostic about what kind of attachment it is uploading, and for which model.
+This means that if you ever add different attachments to other models, you can still use the same worker for all the promoting.

 ### Safety